rahulpjo/music-palate/README.md

 - Create HTML/CSS/JavaScript for user interface to query search and display results
 - Axios call on Tastedive API
-- Display newly found artists and some information on page using Grid
+- Display newly found artists and some information on page using Flexbox
 - Implement responsive design (possibly using Flexbox)
 - Clear earlier query results when creating a new search